-LIVE Sessions on Zoom: For sharing questions, answers, and practice together, we’ll have two zoom sessions – one on Saturday June 1, and another to follow up on Saturday June 24.
-We’ll also add a bonus session or two later in the Summer, so we can stay connected and helping each with all that comes up.
+LIVE Sessions on Zoom: For sharing questions, answers, and practice together, we’ll have two zoom sessions to get started – one on Saturday June 3, and another to follow up on Friday June 23.
+We’ll also add a bonus session or two in August, so we can stay connected and helping each with all that comes up.

 You can join these sessions live, or ask questions beforehand and watch your answers whenever you want.
 These sessions are saved as well, so they’re always here for you as a resource, whatever your schedule.